Roilafufit/GamerTools/README.md

 It's important that the version of the discord.py package will be 0.16.12, newer versions have major changes that I'm not familliar enough with.
 (This is why I used version 0.16.12 although it's outdated)

-### More Info
-To invite the bot to your discord server: [https://discordapp.com/api/oauth2/authorize?client_id=592640446342365185&permissions=8&scope=bot](https://discordapp.com/api/oauth2/authorize?client_id=592640446342365185&permissions=8&scope=bot)

-After the hack week competition ends, there's a chance that the bot will not be hosted anymore, it depends on my decision.
-However, I'm planning to keep this repository open.
-I'm NOT going to delete it, make it private or archive it.

 ### Credits
 The bot's profile picture was made by [Pettycon](https://pixabay.com/users/Pettycon-3307648/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2389216) on [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=2389216).